 English translation of “Langer als ein Menschenleben in Missouri,” with some changes from the work published in 1877.

 The papers contain letters, documents, and photos concerning church matters and the funeral of Emanuel Haller.
 Most of the letters are in German.

 Harmony Church, Warren County, Missouri, Records, 1843-1919, (C3072)

-Record book of a German Lutheran Evangelical Church established in 1842.
-Includes transcriptions from other records, 1843-1881; and original records, 1881-1919.
-Includes birth, christening, confirmation, marriage, and death records.
+The collection contains a record book of a German Lutheran Evangelical Church established in 1842.
+The collection includes transcriptions from other records, 1843-1881; and original records, 1881-1919, including birth, christening, confirmation, marriage, and death records.